Guidelines That Can Help You Make The Right Choice

 For us at Flooring Service Group is important to know your exact needs and conditions on the site where you want your hardwood floor installed.
 Prior to that, we can offer you some basic guidelines that can help you make the right choice.
-We should also mention that we will be glad if you have any questions and we will try to be as helpful as possible regarding hardwood installation tips or other issues related to hardwood flooring
+We should also mention that we will be glad if you have any questions and we will try to be as helpful as possible regarding hardwood installation tips or any other issues related to hardwood flooring services we provide.

 There is a large choice of wood species in terms of grain, pattern, color and the number and size of knots.
 Even within the same species, there are no two identical pieces of wood.
 Your selection of wood will depend on the decorative look you intend to create for your home or your room - traditional, rustic or contemporary - and the atmosphere you want to generate ? restful or lively.